solidboredom/constructive/tutorials/basic-tutorial.md

 ----------------

-> NOTE: To run all code examples you find below in this tutorial will need only Openscad and
+> NOTE: To run all code examples from this tutorial you will need only Openscad and
-> a single file: constructive-compiled.scad
+> a single file: constructive-compiled.scad put in the same Fodler as your own .scad files.
-> the easiest way is to get  it isto download the [ZIP of the whole opencad Project](https://github.com/solidboredom/constructive/archive/refs/heads/main.zip)
+> the easiest way to start is to download the [kickstart.zip](https://github.com/solidboredom/constructive/blob/main/kickstart.zip)

-> and then extract the file constructive-compiled.scad file from the ZIParchive

-> IMPORTANT: The folder where you put the constructive-compiled.scad MUST be the same as that of your own .scad files you are trying to run.
-Otherwise Openscad will not find the library
+> and then extract both files contained in it into same folder.
+Then you can open the tryExamples.scad from this folder with OpenScad, and then use this file to try the code Examples from the Tutorial, or anything else you like.
+Just Pessing F5 in Openscad to see the Results.

 ---